FRX397/Hydrogen/Android/Solutions.md

 - find these two options and enable them

+"Show all ANRs"
-Show all ANRs & Always show crash dialogue
+"Always show crash dialogue"

 - You can play now

-_/
+Or

 - Clear Roblox App data

-_/
+Or

 - Re-install Roblox (client.apk)